christianschmitz/play123/README.md

 ## History

 I wrote this because I couldnt get mpg321 to do exactly what I wanted (I listen to long podcasts and require seeking/skipping).
-I first wrote a wrapper for mpg321 (named 'mplay' then).
+I first wrote a wrapper for mpg321.
 I then changed the backend to mpg123 because it has better performance and I realised I didnt need any of the extra mpg321 functionality any more.
-I then rewrote the play123 script (initially named 'mplay') to support sending mpg123 commands over ssh, and auto-continue when a file is finished playing.
+More recently I rewrote the play123 script to support sending mpg123 commands over ssh, and also to auto-continue when a file is finished playing.

 ## Usage